ErinObrock/Logic-Puzzle/readme.md

 ##Future Developments##

--Implement 'show mistakes' button that flashes the background red on any grid squares filled out incorrectly -Further work on styling to make the page reactive to mobile/resizing -Implement function that will place "X"s automatically on all other squares in the row/column with an "O".
+* Implement 'show mistakes' button that flashes the background red on any grid squares filled out incorrectly
+* Further work on styling to make the page reactive to mobile/resizing
+* Implement function that will place "X"s automatically on all other squares in the row/column with an "O".
--Create separate page that explains the logic step by step
+* Create separate page that explains the logic step by step